Glideh/jquery-particles-burst/README.md

 ### create_part

-Make a particle appear on the emitter, offsets in a random direction and disappear
+Makes a particle appear on the emitter, offset in a random direction and disappear

 ```javascript
 $('#emitter').pburst('create_part');